-Rider transitions to Google Apps for Education
+Rider expands Google Apps for Education Tools

-Start learning about Google Apps for Education
+Learning about Google Apps for Education

 Gmail is an efficient way of managing e-mails that are grouped together under the same topic.
 It boasts a powerful search feature allowing users to search down to the most granular level.
 It also allows for up to 30GB of space, labels, filters, contact management, collaboration, powerful spam filtering, outstanding security and great overall stability.
 Because Gmail is also fully integrated with Google Calendar, you will be able to accept meetings directly from an e-mail invitation, rather than having to switch to the calendar application.